imgag/megSAP/doc/settings.md

 Paths of downloaded data used by specific tools.
 Paths are preset and should not be changed unless you want to change where the data is stored.
+* `ngs-bits_local` - the path to a local ngs-bits installation can be provided here.
+If no path is provided the ngs-bits apptainer container listed in the 'apptainer-container' section is used.

 ## Section 'apptainer-container'